094459/newsletter-oss-projects/README.md

 **whats-new-summary-notifier**

 [whats-new-summary-notifier](https://aws-oss.beachgeek.co.uk/3x4) is a demo repo that lets you build a generative AI application that summarises the content of AWS What's New and other web articles in multiple languages, and delivers the summary to Slack or Microsoft Teams. (#198)

+**whisperx-on-aws-lambda**

+[whisperx-on-aws-lambda](https://aws-oss.beachgeek.co.uk/49a) is a project from Vincent Claes that shows you how you can run [WhisperX](https://aws-oss.beachgeek.co.uk/49b) (one of the most versatile and feature-rich Whisper variation that provides fast automatic speech recognition) on AWS Lambda - WhisperX goes serverless! (#207)

 **ziya**